 Any team that does not show for a scheduled game or shows up without enough players to ice a team will compensate the opposing team for ice costs as well as the cost of the officials.
 The opposing team will inform the president of the forfeit and with the president’s permission, will send the offending team a bill.
 If the offending team has not paid the bill in 2 weeks, the opposing team will inform the president and he will pull the offending team’s bond and that team will not play until both are paid.
 This game must be rescheduled.

-Late starts – For every 30 minutes a game is late (from the scheduled start time) it will be designated as 1 period and 2 goals will be given to the non offending team.
+Late starts – For every 30 minutes a game is late (from the scheduled start time) it will be designated as 1 period and 2 goals will be given to the non-offending team.
 If you are 30 minutes late the game will start in the 2nd period if you are 60 minutes late the game will start in the 3rd period.
 This also applies to the home team if they are not ready to start.
-If a phone call is made to the non offending team they will let you know if the game can be started late and it can be played in its entirety or if the game will need to be rescheduled.
+If a phone call is made to the non-offending team they will let you know if the game can be started late and it can be played in its entirety or if the game will need to be rescheduled.
 If the game cannot be played the offending team will be responsible for ice and ref costs as per the constitution.
 When making the call, leaving a message is not good enough.
 You must verbally talk with a team official.

 Once a player has been given full goaltender privileges, he cannot return to the game as a player but must remain classified as the goaltender, even though the regular goaltender is back playing in the game.
 Novice and atom divisions will be exempt from this rule.